SophieManuel/Visualisation_Project/README.md

 The rows of the CSV data file must be indexed by the [ISO country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) (Alpha-2 or Alpha-3 codes).
-The data frame should contain at least one feature column that hold the values to be visualized in the map or in the plot.
+The data file should contain at least one feature column that hold the values to be visualized in the map or in the plot.
 The feature columns must hold numerical values.